MatrixEditor/oralb-io/README.md

 > The device **must** be actived the whole time.
 Otherwise you have to
 > restart the shell and connect again.
 The *re-connect* mechanism is not
 > fully applicable by now.
+> You can try to extend the using `dm extend-connection`.
+If that fails,
+> you have to connect again.

 ```bash
 (oralb)> dm connect "FF:FF:FF:FF:FF:FF"